 Because I knew of the meeting’s action items and desired outcomes beforehand, I felt less pressure to capture every single word that was said in my notes.
 Instead, I only found myself making note of any questions I wanted to surface later in the conversation, along with any next steps that involved my input.

 Record your meeting — and refer back to it whenever you’d like

 Darren Chait, Co-founder at Hugo, contends synchronous meeting time should be reserved for “The Three Ds”: debate, discussion, and decision-making.

 If you’re caught up with taking notes during a meeting, you’re missing out on meaningful participation, especially when you consider humans aren’t great at context switching.
-(If the meeting you’re in doesn’t require much participation on your part, perhaps it’s time to explore an asynchronous meeting format.
+(If the meeting you’re in doesn’t require much participation on your part, perhaps it’s time to try async all-hands meetings.

 Recording a synchronous meeting with Loom means you can savor the present moment and have a complete digital record of everything that occurs in case you need to review it later.
 As soon as you end your recording, you’ll get an instantly shareable link for it and can watch it at up to 2x playback speed as many times as you’d like.

 From there, you can check any notes you took during the meeting against the recording, use your recording itself as your reference in lieu of notes, or take notes based on the recording if need be.
 You can also pass the link along to anyone who might’ve missed your meeting to easily get them up to speed.

 Of course, you can’t record every meeting, and sometimes meetings come up at the last minute and there isn’t enough time to put an agenda together.
 Keep these tips in your back pocket for when those times occur: